Prit1912/NestJS-microservice-boilerplate/readme.md

 There are 2 micro services and 1 API gateway.

-1. User service
+1. service one
-2. Poll service
+2. service two

 &nbsp;